ejedev/TwitchCommand/README.md

 `mbox` Opens a messagebox on the users pc.
 Structured as `mbox message`

 `askpass` Prompts the user to enter their password then returns the value.
-Strctured as `askpass`
+Structured as `askpass`

 # Usage